-Eric Pepin, M.D., Ph.D., is an Assistant Professor of Radiology at UT Southwestern Medical Center and a member of it's Abdominal Radiology Division.
+Eric Pepin, M.D., Ph.D., is an Assistant Professor of Radiology at UT Southwestern Medical Center and a member of its Abdominal Imaging Division.
 His clinical interests include trauma and cross-sectional interventional radiology.
+He also serves as the Medical Director of Radiology Informatics at Parkland Health & Hospital System.

 Dr. Pepin holds two bachelor’s degrees, in physics and in mathematics, from the University of Dallas in Irving, Texas.
 He also holds a master’s degree and a doctorate in medical physics from Purdue University in West Lafayette, Indiana.
 Dr. Pepin received his medical degree from Saint Louis University in St. Louis, Missouri, and radiology residency training at the University of Florida in Gainesville, where he served as Chief Resident.